A Community Exercise

 On the banks of the North Saskatchewan River, there is more than 12,000 years of archeological history and culture.
 Prairie Sky recognizes the importance of much broader and community-level engagement in the many Indigenous communities that regard the Rossdale flats as having cultural significance.

 We are also committed to creating stations that are inclusive and safe for all Edmontonians especially Indigenous people.
-The Power Plant Station to showcase Indigenous stories, a direction informed by Indigenous engagement during Phase One and Two.
+The Power Plant Station will showcase Indigenous stories, a direction informed by Indigenous engagement during Phase One and Two.
 Through these conversations, it was clear that the entire experience of the Power Plant Station can serve as a powerful platform for reconciliation and recounting the history of West Rossdale.
 It also provides a means to advance social and economic outcomes for Indigenous communities in the region.